sfigg/commercialization-public/design/device-experiences/OEM-most-secure.md

 ---
 title: Standards for a secure Windows 10 device
-description: This document provice guidance on the minimum standards for purchasing the most secure systems for Windows 10. ms.author: dawnwood ms.date: 11/05/2017 ms.topic: article
+description: This document provice guidance on the minimum standards for purchasing highly secure systems for Windows 10. ms.author: dawnwood ms.date: 11/05/2017 ms.topic: article